MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ## Connect Azure Database for PostgreSQL Flexible Server

-This section shows you how to createan Azure Database for PostgreSQL Flexible Server instance and configure a connection to PostgreSQL on your Red Hat JBoss EAP cluster.
+This section shows you how to create an Azure Database for PostgreSQL Flexible Server instance and configure a connection to PostgreSQL on your Red Hat JBoss EAP cluster.

 ### Create an Azure Database for PostgreSQL Flexible Server instance